andrewgdotcom/ason/ason.md

 * Plaintext data can be trivially embedded inside an ASON document.
 * Any ASON document can be trivially embedded inside another ASON document.

-ASON does this by using the C0 information separator characters to impose a hierarchical structure on textual data, and reusing the C0 transmission control characters to convey metatextual information, similar to IPTC-7901.
+ASON does this by using the C0 information separator characters to impose a hierarchical structure on textual data, and the C0 transmission control characters to convey metatextual information.

 ASON is a pure 7-bit ASCII encoding, and is therefore automatically compatible with 8-bit extended-ASCII encodings such as ISO-2022 and UTF-8.
 It can also contain arbitrary data via binary-to-text encoding (e.g. base64, quoted-printable).